 I’m planning on traveling overseas during COVID-19.
 Do I have to get my trip approved?

-Please feel free to reach out if you have questions about the travel protocol.
+Please refer to the Berkeley Coronavirous website for travel here and feel free to contact GEO at email@example.com if you have questions about the travel protocol.

 What is Berkeley International Group (BIG)?